iwarner/CodeBlender-Middleman/source/localizable/docs/homebrew.md

 {:toc}

 ## Introduction
-Ustilising [Homebrew][] will speed up the setup process for the requirements to run Middleman.
+Utilising [Homebrew][] will speed up the set-up process for the requirements to run Middleman.
 Please Read the [docs][].

-Homebrew has one dependancy; Command Line Tools for Xcode or [Xcode][] itself.
+Homebrew has one dependency; Command Line Tools for Xcode or [Xcode][] itself.
 Xcode can be installed through the App Store; then add the command line tools within Xcode with the following steps